maslychm/mysh/README.md

  * `byebye` - terminate the shell

  ### Information
  Written as a homework for COP4600.
-I like the topics covered in this class, and this assignment gave an opportunity to do a good job at something more
+I spent a little too much time organizing the system architecture and planning for extensibility before realized that at this rate the code will be three thousand lines long.
+So I went for a more limited, but stable implementation.

+ I utilized something that resembles the Command pattern from [This amazing Game design patterns book](https://gameprogrammingpatterns.com/command.html).